 “But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us” (2 Corinthians 4:7).

 in sanctification and honor

 Honor is what others see; they see that we live holy lives.
-“Honour” deems our sexual drive as precious so we deal with it respectfully.
+“Honour” deems our sexual drive as precious, so we deal with it respectfully.
 A Christian has drastically different attitudes toward sex than non-Christians.
 For this reason, they carry themselves with “honor.”
 The word “honor” denotes value, esteem.
-Some of us do not value the honour of our bodies.
+Some of us do not value the honor of our bodies.
 We devalue it by sexually defacing it.
-Jesus paid a great price for our salvation, therefore, our lives have great value to Him.
+Jesus paid a great price for our salvation; therefore, our lives have great value to Him.

 “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price [same word as “honor”]; therefore glorify God in your body and in your spirit, which are God’s” (1 Corinthians 6:19-20).